bytecodealliance/wasm-tools/crates/wit-component/README.md

 to decode a single world, no other items are encoded into this wasm.

-When determining the `world` for a wasm component the componentization process will read the input module, remove all sections that match `/^component-type/`, extract the `world` that the type represents, and then "merge" all of the worlds together.
+When determining the `world` for a wasm component the componentization process will read the input module, remove all sections that match `^component-type`, extract the `world` that the type represents, and then "merge" all of the worlds together.
 This merging process can fail if there are conflicts, but otherwise duplicate imports are unified together.